TuringLang/JuliaBUGS.jl/README.md

 ## Caution!

 This implementation should be able to parse existing BUGS models and run them.
-It is, however, still a bit sketchy and not yet ready for serious work.
+It is, however, still in its very early stage and not yet ready for serious work.

 We are (as of autumn 2022) planning to continually keep working on this project, until we have a mature BUGS-compatible graphical PPL system integrated in the Turing ecosystem.

+**Nested indexing with stochastic variable is not supported yet.
+In BUGS, this language feature is most often used to write mixture models, for an example, refer to [Eyes](https://www.multibugs.org/examples/latest/Eyes.html).
+Nested indexing with data is supported otherwise.**

 ## Example: Logistic Regression with Random Effects
 We will use the [Seeds](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html) model for demonstration.